Marlins vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have come away with 23 wins in the 51 contests they have been listed as the underdogs in this season.
+- The Marlins have put together a 32-18 record in games they were favored on the moneyline (winning 64% of those games).

-- Miami has entered 45 games this season as the underdog by -105 or more and is 17-28 in those contests.
+- Miami has a record of 23-8 when playing as moneyline favorites with odds of -140 or shorter (74.2% winning percentage).

-- Sportsbooks have implied with the moneyline set for this matchup that the Marlins have a 51.2% chance of pulling out a win.
+- The implied moneyline probablility for this matchup gives the Marlins a 58.3% chance to win.

-- Miami and its opponents have gone over the total this season in 50 of its 105 opportunities.
+- In the 106 games in which oddsmakers have set an over/under for Miami, it has combined with opponents to go over the total 50 times (50-52-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!